xBourner/status-card/README.md

  - 🤖 **Auto generating card** - Works when entities/devices are assigned to areas
  - ✅ **Based on entity states** - Shows entities that are in a on/active state (can be inverted)
  - 📚 **Automatic Grouping** - Entities grouped by domain/device_class
+ - ◾ **Extra Entities** - Missing some entities in the groups?
+Just add them via Extra Entities
+ - 🧑‍🤝‍🧑 **Smart Groups** - Make your own groups with custom filters
  - 📑 **Popup View** - Entities will render as Tile Cards in a new view
  - 🧠 **GUI Editor** - No code or scripts needed
  - 🔧 **Highly customizable** - almost everything customizable